virtualms/whereToGo/scripts/README.md

 ```
 ./setup.sh [-htgb]
 ```
-You can specify some option that set filters that you want to apply to your dataset for `data augmentation` such as:
+You can specify some options that set filters that you want to apply to your dataset for `data augmentation` such as:
 * -h: print filters available;
 * -t: apply binary threshold;
 * -b: apply blur;